Otay Water District Activates Level 2 Conservation Actions

-In response to the extreme drought conditions impacting Southern California, on October 29, 2021, the Otay Water District declared a Shortage Level 1 Drought Alert under its Water Shortage Contingency Plan (WSCP), calling for all District customers to voluntarily reduce water use by 10%.
-The District is further calling for its customers to voluntarily reduce use by 15% to align with the Governor’s July 2021 Executive Order.
+In response to the extreme drought conditions impacting Southern California, the Otay Water District, in October 2021, declared a Shortage Level 1 Drought Alert under its Water Shortage Contingency Plan (WSCP).
+In June 2022, to comply with the State Water Resource Control Board’s Water Conservation Emergency Regulation, the District calls for customers to take Level 2 actions of its WSCP, reducing water use by up to 10 to 20%.

 - Otay’s Water Shortage Contingency Plan

 - San Diego County Water Authority Drought Response